alhas/alhas/README.md

      getDetails(){
         return (`The name of the ${this.role} ${this.name}`) }
-}   //Hello I'm Bahtiyar, I'm a student in software development, and technology enthusiastic.
+}   //Hello I'm Ali, I'm a student in software development, and technology enthusiastic.
-    //I have three years experience in IT. const theDeveloper = new SoftwareDeveloper('Bahtiyar Ali ALHAS','Software Test Engineer');
+    //I have five years of experience in IT. const theDeveloper = new SoftwareDeveloper('Bahtiyar Ali ALHAS','Software Test Engineer');
     console.log(theDeveloper.getDetails())
 ```